Multiple myeloma only accounts for 2% of all cancers BUT is the most common blood cancer in African Americans1.

 Treatment Disparity in African Americans with Myeloma

-The lack of relative improvement in survival in African Americans with myeloma is complex but is likely due to multiple factors, including reduced use of autologous stem transplant, access to novel therapies, and enrollment in clinical trials.
+The lack of relative improvement in survival in African Americans with myeloma is complex but is likely due to multiple factors, including reduced use of autologous stem cell transplant, access to novel therapies, and enrollment in clinical trials.

 Rates of the use of stem cell transplant are rising in the U.S. for myeloma patients, but sadly not at the same rate for African American patients9.